weld-project/weld/python/numpy/README.md

 instance with relatively small sized NumPy arrays, the overhead of compiling the Weld programs will be more expensive than the total NumPy execution times.

-The biggest speed benefit from using WeldNumPy v/s NumPy is just that the Weld code can be automatically parallelized.
+One of the biggest speed benefit from using WeldNumPy v/s NumPy is just that the Weld code can be automatically parallelized.
 But even with single threaded code, there are various tricks that Weld uses in order to get the most out of the performance.
-Let us now look at a few basic usage examples that also highlight some of these benefits provided by WeldNumpy.
+Let us now look at a few basic usage examples that also highlight some of these benefits besides automatic parallelization as provided by WeldNumpy.

 #### Materialization